Save big (up to $1,875) on small business tools with our free membership, business.com+

 These are some advantages of WordPress:

-• E-commerce themes are built in.
+• E-commerce themes are available.

 • WordPress has a built-in content management system, which makes it easy to change or update your products, pricing and content.